CodingCryptoTrading/dca-crypto-bot/README.md

 To set the bot to run in test mode, set `TEST: True` in your `config/config.yml` file.
 Then, you need to generate a test account on the exchange, get the API key and secret and put them in your `auth/API_keys.yml` file under `TEST` (i.e., follow the syntax as in [auth/API_keys_example.yml](auth/API_keys_example.yml)).

 Getting a test account in Binance is straightforward.
-Just log in with a github account in [the binance testnet](https://testnet.binance.vision/) and then click on generate API keys.
+Just log in [the binance testnet](https://testnet.binance.vision/) with a GitHub account and then click on generate API keys.

 ## Contributing
 Any contribution to the bot is welcomed.
 If you have a suggestion or find a bug, please create an [issue](https://github.com/CodingCryptoTrading/dca-crypto-bot/issues).